Menu

 The Role Of Social Media

-Social media advertising is becoming popular with insurance providers using it to get their ads in front of consumers who they feel are most suited to any new policy being rolled out or to raise awareness of existing policies.
+Social media advertising is becoming popular, with insurance providers using it to get their ads in front of consumers who feel most suited to any new policy or to raise awareness of existing policies.

 For runners of all levels, it’s probably only a matter of time before you’re an advertising target on Facebook for runners’ health insurance and discounted life insurance.